-You benefit a lot from sharing of these resources since industry regulation compliance is high and infrastructure investments are top quality to attract customers.
+You benefit a lot from sharing these resources, since industry regulation compliance is high and infrastructure investments are a top quality to attract customers.
 The other benefits of the public cloud are:

 The private cloud model is costly compared to a public one because it requires you to own and manage your data center and IT team.
 Outsourcing from a third party vendor is also expensive.